 You are most likely here because of an emergency, so we will answer that first and then go into preemptive matters.

-We all have had that great advise from Captain Hindsight, and know how annoying that is.
+We all have had great advice from Captain Hindsight and know how annoying that is.

 We ask these questions because the first thing you need to do is to make an assessment of the damage and decide which methods will work best for the repair.

 Then it is time to gather some materials that will be going to help you.